HirotoKakitani/Asayake-website/readme.md

 This should automatically open up your default browser to display the opened HTML file. **It's recommended that you use Google Chrome or Firefox when making any changes.**

 If it doesn't automatically open up your browser, open your browser and go to "http://127.0.0.1:5500/".
-You should see a list of folders.
-Clicking on "src" open up the website's "index.html" page.
-From there, you should be able to navigate through the whole website.

 Whenever you save any changes to a page's html file, Live Server will automatically reload the preview of the page to reflect the new changes.